needle-mirror/com.unity.polyspatial.visionos/Documentation~/FAQ.md

 - You can only create VisionOS builds with the Unity editor for Apple Silicon.
 Check that the title bar in Unity does **not** contain "\<Rosetta>".
 If it does, use the Unity Hub to download the Apple Silicon version.
 - Make sure you have the VisionOS Simulator installed.
 In XCode, open `Window > Devices and Simulators`, and select the `Simulators` tab.
 If there is nothing listed, add one using the + button.

+## Q: My RealityKit app uses too much memory
+By default, PolySpatial maintains extra copies of resources such as textures and meshes in case they are modified after transferring them to RealityKit.
+If you know that a texture or mesh will not be modified, you can use the [PolySpatialObjectUtils.MarkFinal](https://docs.unity3d.com/Packages/com.unity.polyspatial@latest?subfolder=/api/Unity.PolySpatial.PolySpatialObjectUtils.html#methods) methods to indicate that Unity can free its copy, reducing overall memory usage.

 # Common Errors

 ## Error: `xcrun: error: unable to find utility "actool", not a developer tool or in PATH`